Is the Yucatan Peninsula safe for new travelers?

-The Yucatan Peninsula, not to be confused with the Mexican province contained within the peninsula, is the prime location for tourism in North America.
+The Yucatan Peninsula, not to be confused with the Mexican province contained within the peninsula, is a prime tourist spot in North America.

-Situated in the extreme south-east of Mexico, the Yucatán is a very diverse region filled with ancient temples, sprawling jungle and picturesque beaches.
+Nestled in the far southeast of Mexico, the Yucatán is a diverse region that boasts ancient temples, lush jungles, and idyllic beaches.

 It has its own portion of the Mexican Caribbean at its shores, as well as the Gulf of Mexico stretching along its western coast.